 The Future of Application Security

-ModSecurity's end-of-life represents more than a technical transition - it marks the evolution from traditional point solutions to comprehensive Application Security Platforms.
+ModSecurity's end-of-life is more than a technical transition.
+It reflects the move from traditional point solutions to broader Application Security Platforms.
 For DevOps, SRE, and DevSecOps teams, this shift enables:

 Enhanced Security Posture